MasterChad/bibi-tools-osint/README.md

 Now you must configurate it, go through the files to see what needs to be changed, I’m lazy to detail everything, you just have to put the right paths.

+### Important
+You can host the bot.
+You cannot SELL the bot.
+You can modify the bot.